 Repeat the process, running PST Migrator again, this time choosing a different vault store.

 When you have worked through all the vault stores, you may have some PST files left that failed to migrate.
 Run PST Migrator again and manually select the correct archive for each PST

 If you run PST Migrator on a computer that is not running the Storage service for the vault store, then you cannot choose PSTs on a local disk.
-You can, however, choose PSTs from a mapped network drive or a shared network folder, so you could, for example, map a network drive to your local disk.
+However, you can choose PSTs from a mapped network drive or a shared network folder.

 Article URL http://www.symantec.com/docs/HOWTO56481